bmann/bmcgarden/_notes/blog-colophon.md

 ---
 title: Blog Colophon
 ---
 It's archives all the way down!
+This is archive version of how I've run my blog over the years.
+The [[Colophon]] page covers "this" site, which is sort of a superset archive.
+The plan is I'll keep it active from now on in this Digital Notes Garden format.

+## July 2020 - current

 The long(er) form content from the (original) `blog.bmannconsulting.com` has all been imported here.

-I swapped the domain to [[Micro.blog]], and that's where I post photos and short content.
-The [[Colophon]] page covers "this" site.
+I swapped that blog domain to [[Micro.blog]], and that's where I post photos and short content, and sort of more non tech bloggy content.
+Yes, there is a [colophon there too](https://blog.bmannconsulting.com/colophon).

-## May 2020 - current
+## May 2020

 This blog is currently powered by [Jekyll 4](http://jekyllrb.com) hosted on [Netlify](http://netlify.com).
 Netlify builds the site from a private git repo on Github.